 - Attendees wearing badges from previous Shows or falsified badges and/or sharing or swapping badges will be immediately ejected from the Show and banned from future Shows.
 The National Restaurant Association Show and its affiliates consider such conduct theft of service, trespassing, and fraud and will report violators to law enforcement authorities.
 If such conduct is discovered after the Show, violators will be invoiced according to on-site registration pricing and will be required to pay their invoice in full in order to avoid being reported to law enforcement authorities.

 - The National Restaurant Association Show reserves the right to validate the authenticity of this badge and to confiscate those determined to be counterfeit.
 No refunds will be given for any person removed.

 - Badges must be worn at all times while attending the Show.
 Scanning of your badge may be required in order to enter certain areas of the Show.

 - All Show badges are the property of the National Restaurant Association Show and must be returned to the National Restaurant Association Show upon request.

 - Many exhibitors have equipment that will allow them to scan your Show badge.
 By allowing an exhibitor to scan your badge, you are agreeing to give that specific exhibitor your contact information.
 Should you choose, you have the right to refuse any request by an exhibitor to scan your badge.

 As the largest foodservice trade show in the world, the National Restaurant Association Show is committed to conducting its events with the highest levels of professionalism and ethical conduct where attendees can exchange information, gain knowledge, and network with other industry professionals.

-To facilitate this, the National Restaurant Association Show strives to provide a hospitable, safe and educational environment during all of its conferences, meetings, and events, including the National Restaurant Association Restaurant, Hotel-Motel Show (the “Show”).
+To facilitate this, the National Restaurant Association Show strives to provide a hospitable, safe and educational environment during all of its conferences, meetings, and events.
 The National Restaurant Association Show expects all of its exhibitors, sponsors, speakers, staff, and other event attendees to assist in creating a positive experience for all event participants.